Ty Deryn Y Mor – House of the Sea Bird

 - Dogs welcome – up to two dependent upon sizes – at an extra cost of £20 per dog

 - Mobile reception average

-- Local shop within a mile or so
+- Local shop and public transport within a mile or so

 - Please note: a 30% deposit (excluding last minute bookings) and a £30 booking fee is required at the time of booking